littleosbook/littleosbook/segmentation.md

 ## The Global Descriptor Table (GDT)

 A GDT/LDT is an array of 8-byte segment descriptors.
-The first descriptor in the GDT is always a null descriptor, and can never be used to access memory.
+The first descriptor in the GDT is always a null descriptor and can never be used to access memory.
 At least two segment descriptors (plus the null descriptor) are needed for the GDT, because the descriptor contains more information than just the base and limit fields.
-The two most relevant fields here are the _Type_ field and the _Descriptor Privilege Level_ (DPL) field.
+The two most relevant fields for us are the _Type_ field and the _Descriptor Privilege Level_ (DPL) field.

 Table 3-1 in chapter 3 of the Intel manual [@intel3a] specifies the values for the Type field.
-In the table, one can see that the Type field can't be both writable _and_ executable at the same time.
+The table shows that the Type field can't be both writable _and_ executable at the same time.
-Therefore, two segments are needed: One segment for executing code to put in `cs` (Type is Execute-only or Execute-Read) and one segment for reading and writing data (Type is Read/Write) to put in the other segment registers.
+Therefore, two segments are needed: one segment for executing code to put in `cs` (Type is Execute-only or Execute-Read) and one segment for reading and writing data (Type is Read/Write) to put in the other segment registers.